RWallace1ro/se_project_aroundtheus/README.md

 The way you'll do this at work is by exporting images directly from Figma — we recommend doing that to practice more.
 Don't forget to optimize them [here](https://tinypng.com/), so your project loads faster.

 Good luck and have fun!

+#Project 3: Around the U. S.

+###Overview

+-Introduction
+-Project features
+-Future of the project

+**Introduction**

+This is the third project of the Web Development program at Practicum.
+It was created using HTML and CSS based on a Figma design.

+#Project Features

+-Semantic HTML
+-Media queries
+-Responsive Web design
+-Interactive page
+-Grid Layout
+-Flat BEM

+##Future of the project

+This is Stage 1 of a series of development activities for this project.